Analyzing LPL Financial (LPLA) & Its Competitors

-LPL Financial (NASDAQ: LPLA) is one of 23 publicly-traded companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its rivals?
-We will compare LPL Financial to similar businesses based on the strength of its dividends, analyst recommendations, profitability, institutional ownership, earnings, risk and valuation.
+LPL Financial (NASDAQ: LPLA) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its rivals?
+We will compare LPL Financial to similar businesses based on the strength of its profitability, valuation, institutional ownership, earnings, dividends, risk and analyst recommendations.

-95.7% of LPL Financial shares are owned by institutional investors.
-Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by institutional investors.
-2.3% of LPL Financial shares are owned by company insiders.
-Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.
+LPL Financial has a beta of 1.49, meaning that its stock price is 49% more volatile than the S&P 500.
+Comparatively, LPL Financial’s rivals have a beta of 0.46, meaning that their average stock price is 54% less volatile than the S&P 500.

-This is a summary of current ratings and price targets for LPL Financial and its rivals, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and price targets for LPL Financial and its rivals, as reported by MarketBeat.

 |Sell Ratings